-- A member of parliament who is not a minister or shadow minister, also known as a private member or senator.
+- A member of parliament who is not a minister or shadow minister, also known as a private member or private senator.

 - balance of power